espressif/esp-at/docs/en/AT_Command_Examples/sleep_at_examples.rst

     - Setting {IDF_TARGET_NAME} to sleep modes in Wi-Fi mode and Bluetooth LE mode will be described separately.
     - In single Wi-Fi mode, only ``station`` mode supports ``Modem-sleep`` mode and ``Light-sleep`` mode.
-    :esp32 or esp32c3: - For Light-sleep mode in Bluetooth LE mode, please ensure that there is an external 32 KHz crystal oscillator.
+    - For Light-sleep mode in Bluetooth LE mode, please ensure that there is an external 32 KHz crystal oscillator.
 If there is no external 32 KHz crystal oscillator, ESP-AT will work as the Modem-sleep mode.

 Measurement Method
 ^^^^^^^^^^^^^^^^^^^^